kscherer/puppet-modules/README.markdown

 ####`package_ensure`

 Sets the ntp package to be installed.
 Can be set to 'present', 'latest', or a specific version.

+####`package_manage`

+Determines whether to manage the ntp package.
+Defaults to true.

 ####`package_name`